What Is a Distributed Workforce? The Complete Guide for 2026

 Access to a global talent pool

 When geography doesn't limit hiring, you can recruit the best candidates regardless of where they live.
 Instead of competing for local candidates in expensive markets, companies tap into talent worldwide.
-A distributed workforce offers access to specialists who might never relocate for a job but would happily contribute remotely.
+This expanded talent pool proves especially valuable for specialized roles where the right person may never relocate for a job but would happily contribute from their current city.
+Our guide on talent attraction and workplace strategy covers how leading companies use flexibility as a recruiting advantage.

 Significant cost savings

 Real estate costs represent one of the largest line items for most businesses.
-A distributed model eliminates or dramatically reduces this expense.
-No long-term leases, no office maintenance, no utilities for spaces that sit empty half the time.
+A distributed model eliminates or dramatically reduces this expense: no long-term leases, no office maintenance, no utilities for spaces that sit empty half the time.
+Companies using flexible workspace solutions instead of permanent offices report savings of 10-50% on real estate.
+Those savings can be redirected toward employee benefits, technology investments, or growth initiatives.

-Improved employee productivity and satisfaction
+Improved productivity and satisfaction

 Better work-life integration

-This flexibility particularly benefits caregivers, people with disabilities, and anyone whose life doesn't fit neatly around a 9-to-5 office schedule.
-Remote and distributed work removes barriers that previously excluded talented people from the workforce.
+Distributed workers skip commutes, and that reclaimed time goes toward exercise, family, or starting work refreshed rather than drained.
+This flexibility particularly benefits caregivers, people with disabilities, and anyone whose life doesn't fit neatly around a fixed office schedule.
+Distributed work removes barriers that previously excluded talented people from the workforce.

 Environmental impact